 The Carretera Austral cycling route

 The Carretera Austral runs from Puerto Montt in the north to Villa O’Higgins in the south.
 The construction of the Carretera Austral started in 1976.
 In the ’90s the ‘highway’ was finished, connecting the southern part of Chile to the rest of the country.
-Before that, the area was only accessible by boat or flights and some land border crossings from Argentina.
+Before the road construction, the area was only accessible by boat or flight, and some land border crossings from Argentina.
 It has been one of the most complex and expensive routes built in Chile because of its rugged terrain.

 With only one main road through this part of Patagonia, the route is pretty straightforward.
 You either go north or you go south.
 You can’t get lost.
 The further south you go, the landscapes get wilder and in our opinion, the views even more spectacular.

 For many travelers, the Carretera Austral adventure stops at Villa O’higgins, and they have to backtrack to leave the region.
 However, cyclists and hikers can continue beyond Villa O’Higgins and cross the border into Argentina via a small road.
 This route adds another ~60 km of cycling, and we found it one of the most beautiful parts of the route.
 The route is not possible by car, because it requires taking two ferries, ánd a 5 km hiking trail.
 It is a beautiful section with some spectacular views on Mount Fitz Roy.

 Road conditions on the Carretera Austral

 Currently, about 40% of the Carretera is paved, and 60% is ‘ripio’ (Spanish for gravel road).
 Roughly speaking, most of the road north of Cerro Castillo is paved, and everything south of Cerro Castillo is gravel.
 Road works are ongoing, and it is to be expected that most of the Carretera Austral will be paved in a few years’ time.